 Women Reproductive Disorder

-It is impossible to avoid contact with BPA in today's generation because it is available almost anywhere.
-Most of the food items today are packed using BPA materials.
-Also, BPA is an environmental contaminant.
+In today's generation, it is impossible to avoid contact with BPA because it is available almost anywhere.
+Most food items today are packed using BPA materials, and it is an environmental contaminant.

-The Brigham and Women’s Hospital scientists published a study in 2013 wherein it shows that BPA exposure can affect the maturation of eggs in women.
+Brigham and Women’s Hospital scientists published a study in 2013 that showed that BPA exposure can affect the maturation of eggs in women.

-Also, in 2015, another study was conducted which states that BPA can hamper how the endocrine functions.
-Such includes the pituitary gland and the hypothalamus.
-It suggests that BPA disruption can affect ovulation and puberty.
-In the long run, it can even lead to infertility.
+Another study conducted in 2015 stated that BPA can hamper endocrine functions, including those of the pituitary gland and the hypothalamus.
+It suggests that BPA disruption can affect ovulation and puberty and, in the long run, even lead to infertility.

 In a study published by the Jilin Medical College of China in 2013, it has been found that long-term exposure of women to BPA can cause endocrine disorders.
 Then, it is followed by functional and morphological changes in the vagina, uterus, oviducts, and ovary.
 Indeed, this is known to cause fertility issues.

-In another study done by the University of California in San Francisco, they have discovered that BPA exposure of female patients can interfere with the oocyte.
-Furthermore, the health of the oocyte was diminished during IVF.
-As such, proper implantation and conception can be disrupted.
+Another study by the University of California in San Francisco discovered that BPA exposure in female patients can interfere with the oocyte.
+Furthermore, the health of the oocyte is diminished during IVF, which can disrupt proper implantation and conception.

-The researchers at the University of Buea in Cameron have studied the effects of BPA in infertility.
-They have found out different results regarding the reproductive health of men.
+Researchers at the University of Buea in Cameron have studied the effects of BPA on infertility.
+They have found different results regarding the reproductive health of men.

 First, BPA can influence male impotence.
 Massive exposure of men to BPA may increase the risk of erectile dysfunction.
 There can also be problems with ejaculation and sexual desire.